This is Part 2 of Nick Hodson’s Business Starter Tips

-For some truly excellent advice try visiting http://www.bl.uk/business-and-ip-centre this is the British Library Business and Intellectual Property Centre, it’s absolutely full of useful tips and advice.
-If you can get to London easily they also have a large number of workshops and one to one sessions at a very reasonable cost.
+For some truly excellent advice, try visiting here.
+This is the British Library Business and Intellectual Property Centre, it’s absolutely full of useful tips and advice.
+If you can get to London easily, they also have a large number of workshops and one to one sessions at a very reasonable cost.

-You may wonder why it’s so important to use just one sheet of paper, the truth is that if you present a bank manager or accountant with half a dozen closely typed pages he won’t read it and you’ll have wasted your time.
+You may be wondering why it’s so important to use just one sheet of paper.
+The truth is that if you present a bank manager or accountant with half a dozen closely typed pages, he won’t read it and you’ll have wasted your time.